rOwe08/rOwe08/README.md

 - 👋 Hi, I’m @rOwe08
 - 👀 I’m Software and Game Developer
-- 🌱 I’m currently learning C++, Godot, Unreal Engine 5, C#, Unity
+- 🌱 I’m currently learning following:
+-     Engines: Godot, Unreal Engine 5, Unity
+-     Languages: C++, C#, Python
 - 📫 Write me an email or on LinkedIn to get in touch with me...

 <!---